-Students must provide documentation to The Academic Achievement and Access Center that clearly supports the need for note-taking accommodations.
+Students must provide documentation to the Student Access Center that clearly supports the need for note-taking accommodations.
 Note-takers are solicited in class on a volunteer basis.
 If a student is dissatisfied with notes for any reason, a new note-taker will be found.
-If the student receiving notes withdraws from class, he/she must inform the note-taker and the AAAC in writing within 24 hours.
-If the student terminates the note-taker, he/she must submit a reason for termination in writing to the AAAC.
+If the student receiving notes withdraws from class, he/she must inform the note-taker and the SAC in writing within 24 hours.
+If the student terminates the note-taker, he/she must submit a reason for termination in writing to the SAC.

 Note: Students must attend class to obtain notes.

 - Meet with SAC staff to request accommodations.

 - Review note-taking procedures with SAC staff and pick a note-taking packet for each class.

 - Meet with instructor to discuss accommodations in a timely manner.

 - Ask the instructor for assistance in selection of the most qualified note-taker from the students who volunteer.
 Select a primary note-taker.

 - If no one volunteers, contact SAC immediately.